pyeventsourcing/kurrentdbclient/README.md

 ## Streams<a id="streams"></a>

-In EventStoreDB, a "stream" is a sequence of recorded events that all have the same "stream name".
+In KurrentDB, a "stream" is a sequence of recorded events that all have the same "stream name".
 There will normally be many streams in a database, each with many recorded events.
 Each recorded event has a position in its stream (the "stream position"), and a position in the database (the "commit position").